-This report, the fifteenth in the series, contains information about the aquatic animal health status of fifteen states in the Asia-Pacific region.
+This report, the seventeenth in the series, contains information about the aquatic animal health status of thirteen states in the Asia-Pacific region.
+The foreword discusses outcomes of the first meeting of the Asia Regional Advisory Group on Aquatic Animal Health.

 In this issue: